Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 Method `available()` should return one client from all connected clients which has data available (available() returns more than 0).
 It may try to return the previously returned client if that client still has data to read.

-For correct implementation of `available()` and for  print-to-all-clients functionality the implementation of the Server class must register all incoming clients for the servers port (accept them from the TCP/IP stack).
+In many libraries every copy of a WiFiClient object returned by server.available() is not valid after next call to server.available().

 Many users don't know and understand this behavior of the server.available() method.
 It doesn't help the case that the esp8266 and the esp32 library implement available() as accept().
 In most request/response use-cases it doesn't even matter.

-`available()` and print-to-all-cliients can be tested with the PagerServer example.
+`available()` and print-to-all-clients can be tested with the PagerServer example.

 ### Print to all clients